rgiosa10/sql-cr/README.md

 </br>

 ## Description
 This code review showcases my SQL skills and leverages a database with data regarding Lego sets.
+Techniques used that include selecting values, performing subqueries, manipulating values in select, leveraging aggregate functions, and performing a join.

+The actual queries and exercises were performed in Beekeeper Studio and then the code was copied over into an SQL file.

 <br>